sei-international/NemoMod.jl/README.md

 # NEMO: Next Energy Modeling system for Optimization

 NEMO is a high performance, open source energy system optimization tool developed in [Julia](https://julialang.org/).
-It is intended for modelers who seek substantial optimization capabilities without the limitations of proprietary, fee-based software and the performance bottlenecks of common open source alternatives.
+It is intended for modelers who seek substantial optimization capabilities without the limitations of proprietary, fee-based software or the performance bottlenecks of common open source alternatives.
 Key features of NEMO include:

 - Least-cost optimization of energy supply and demand
 - Support for multiple regions and regional trade